SerhiiMatvieiev/StepProgressBar/README.md

 ## Introduction

-'StepProgressBar' is a very simple and customizable step-by-step progress bar.
+`StepProgressBar` is a very simple and customizable step-by-step progress bar.

 ## Example